-Guided Math is a framework the focuses on a gradual release method from teacher lead instruction to student lead instruction.
-There are five main components that guided math work.
-They are:
+Guided math is a framework for instruction that focuses on a gradual release method from teacher-led instruction to student-led instruction.
+There are five main components of the guided math framework.

-Below is a chart that shows the gradual release method within this setup.
+Below is a chart that shows the gradual release method within this guided math framework.

 Math Warm Ups

 Math warms ups are short, simple tasks that your students can complete in about 5-10 minutes at the start of your math block.
 Warm ups can be simple games or pencil and paper tasks.

 These math warm up tasks need to be on a level that students can complete independently.
 Most often, it is a quick review of something they’ve already learned.
 Math warms up are also a great time to promote higher order thinking.